 Engineering is a challenging and rewarding profession.
 It’s a source of expertise for research, design, development, and production, providing the foundation of our technological society.
 Engineers consistently command the highest starting salaries of all bachelor’s degree graduates.

 Our engineering science program is designed for transfer into the junior class at a four-year college or university.
 This rigorous program emphasizes mathematics and basic sciences.
-After earning an associate degree at TC3 you can major in chemical engineering, civil engineering, electrical engineering, or mechanical engineering.
+After earning an associate degree at Tompkins Cortland Community College you can major in chemical engineering, civil engineering, electrical engineering, or mechanical engineering.
 You may also continue your studies in aeronautical, agricultural, environmental, geological, industrial, and petroleum engineering, or bioengineering.

 While the curriculum of this program is designed primarily for transfer to a bachelor’s degree program, skills learned relate directly to some positions in the engineering science field.